-The land was later sold to the RWA and a new agreement was reached in 1985 that allowed equestrians to continue using these lovely trails.
+The land was later sold to the South Central Connecticut Regional Water Authority (RWA) and a new agreement was reached in 1985 that allowed equestrians to continue using these lovely trails.

 This is a very special privilege!
-Bethany is the only RWA tract in New Haven County that allows horses.
 Our members must continually demonstrate that riding creates no adverse impact on water quality, and that equestrians can co-exist with use of the trails by other recreation enthusiasts.

-Click on the Membership link to learn more about how you can become a Bethany Horsemen member!
+Click on this Membership link to learn more about how you can become a Bethany Horsemen member!

 Join our Facebook Group to get trail and special events updates.